What is Hodgkin Lymphoma?

 - Being male (there is a slightly higher incidence of HL in men than women)

-- Having a family history, particularly brothers or sisters (or twins) of young people who have had HL1,2
+- Having a family history of HL, particularly brothers or sisters (or twins)1,2

-In addition, living in the U.S., Canada or Europe is associated with a higher risk than living in African or Asian countries, and HL occurs more often in people of higher socioeconomic background.1
+In addition, living in the U.S., Canada or Europe is associated with a higher risk than living in African or Asian countries.
+HL also occurs more often in people of higher socioeconomic background.1

 The most common symptom of HL is swollen or enlarged lymph nodes.
-Unlike swollen lymph nodes that can occur during infections, the enlarged lymph nodes that occur with HL are typically painless.
+Unlike swollen lymph nodes that can occur during infections, the enlarged lymph nodes of HL are typically painless.
 These swollen lymph nodes are often found in the neck, underarms, or upper chest, although they can also occur in the groin or stomach area.1,2

 Other symptoms of HL that are referred to as "B symptoms" include: